Headyhadia/Headyhadia/README.md

 - 👋 Hi, I’m @Headyhadia
-- 👀 I’m interested in Programming, Computer Science, Hacking, Reading, Arts
+- 👀 I’m interested in Programming, Tech, Books, Reading, Arts
-- 🌱 I’m currently learning Webdevelopment
+- 🌱 I’m currently learning React.js and aspire to be a full-stack blockchain developer
-- 📫 How to reach me ... @hadia_abq (Instagram)
+- 📫 How to reach me ...  www.linkedin.com/in/hadia-abdullah-7503b2174
 - 😄 Pronouns: ...She, Her

 <!---